-not be local sector need due to other funding options
+Option 2 Underspend is reallocated to Arts Service programme budget to support community arts development not be local sector need due to other funding options N/A Option 3 N/A

-Option Underspend is reallocated to Arts N/A

-2 Service programme budget to

-support community arts

-development

-Option Underspend is reallocated to N/A

-3 central Council reserves

 Recommendations

 - i.
 Approve the recommended amounts for funding as detailed in Annex B (total £11,000). - ii.
 Offer support to unsuccessful applicant groups through referral to Council initiatives including one to one development support and training programmes on offer through Community Development and Cultural Services. - iii.
 Decide on option for reallocation of remaining Culture, Arts & Heritage Small Grants underspend.